andrastantos/brew/docs/cpu/perf_eval.rst

 Since reg file propagates reg_file_rsp.ready to reg_file_req.ready, we won't accept the next instruction word, until we can deliver field_e to execute.

+Wow, this is complicated.
+At this point I have found a RF bug, realized that decode needs an extra pipeline stage, that field_e capturing is way more complex then I thought it would be.

+Now I finally can execute up until the first pipelined branch.
+I'm guessing the problem is that I don't clear something on do_branch and things get wedged.

+So, the last (maybe) problem:

+on test_ldst, we generate an unaligned exception at 156810ns.